A program to help manage type 2 diabetes

 While we hope you find this information helpful, please note that it is general in nature.
 It is not health advice, and is not tailored to meet your individual health needs.
 You should always consult a trusted health professional before making decisions about your health care.
 While we have prepared the information carefully, we can’t guarantee that it is accurate, complete or up-to-date.
 And while we may mention goods or services provided by others, we aren’t specifically endorsing them and can’t accept responsibility for them.
 For these reasons we are unable to accept responsibility for any loss that may be sustained from acting on this information (subject to applicable consumer guarantees).

-* Available to suitable Medibank members aged 18-80 with resident hospital cover that includes diabetes management who have been diagnosed with type 2 diabetes, are above a healthy weight (BMI≥27) and can access a telephone and internet.
+^ Available, where clinically appropriate, to Medibank members aged 18 and over with hospital cover that includes diabetes management who have been diagnosed with type 2 diabetes, are above a healthy weight (BMI 25 or more), can speak and read English and can access a telephone and internet.

 References